EVOLVE has compiled a list of anti-racist resources from various sources to help families talk about racial injustice and racism

 - How to Talk to Kids about Race and Racism

-This article from Parent Toolkit features a variety of experts giving advice on engaging in these difficult conversations, including setting the example, addressing mistakes, and being an advocate.
+This article from NBC TODAY features a variety of experts giving advice on engaging in these difficult conversations, including setting the example, addressing mistakes, and being an advocate.

 - Girlhood Interrupted: The Erasure of Black Girls' Childhood